Can You Take a Drone On a Plane Without Getting in Trouble?

 The experience is not always hassle-free.
 Flying drones for recreational purposes is more than creating the perfect flight path and getting the best wedding pictures or Instagram videos.

-These are aircraft that could result in damage to property and invasion of privacy if wrongly used.
-In the worst-case scenario, they could earn you a jail term.
+These are aircraft that could cause damage to property or invade privacy if used incorrectly.
+In the worst-case scenario, improper drone use can result in serious legal consequences.

 These kinds of risks are the reasons behind the drone laws and restrictions in most countries.